 Remember, we are on a journey to reduce the number of toxins we’re exposing ourselves to.
-My main aim is to provide you with simple recipes to help you create a life that is less toxic.
+My aim has always been to provide you with simple, and achievable, recipes in order to help you create a life that is less toxic.
 My intention is not to provide you with scientific formulations for products that can be mass-produced and distributed, and that includes markets and fetes.
 The idea is to make enough for yourself (and maybe a little extra to share) to use within a reasonable period of time.

-Many of us (in general) have become accustomed to mainstream products with what seems like indefinite shelf lives, right?
-Preservatives are usually what make that a possibility.
-We all want a long shelf life, it just means less effort in the long run, however, a decision needs to be made on whether we prefer the simplicity of DIY (and knowing exactly what is in our bottle or jar), over the potential that these preservatives could be causing other issues within our bodies.
+Many of us (in general) have become accustomed to mainstream products with, what seems like, indefinite shelf lives, right?
+Chemical preservatives are usually what make that a possibility.
+We all want a long shelf life, it means less effort in the long run.
+However, a decision needs to be made on whether we prefer the simplicity of a DIY product, and knowing exactly what is in our bottle or jar, over the potential that these preservatives could be causing other issues within our bodies, and for the planet.

 - Products that don’t contain preservatives can start spoiling even before they are visible to the naked eye.
 Water is the perfect breeding ground for bacteria and mould to grow and I am mindful to be extra conservative with washes, toners and other water-based recipes.
-These are best used within a few weeks, even though I personally have my batches for four to six weeks at a time.
+These are best used within a few weeks (some would even argue days), however, I personally have my batches for four to six weeks at a time.
 Storing water-based recipes in the fridge will naturally extend the shelf life further.
-If you’re ever in doubt, make smaller batches and keep them for one to two weeks tops, just to be safe.
+If you’re ever in doubt, make smaller batches and keep them for a few days to a week, just to be safe.